raappid/template-web-app-basic/docs/development.md

        ```
 4. Open your app in your Favourite Browser

-5. Since Live reload is enabled, any Code changes will be picked up and refresh your app.
+5. Since Live reload is enabled, any Code changes will be picked up and your app will be automatically refreshed.
 ####To Test

 1. To run test cases: <b>npm run test</b>